andrewbutterfield/utp-calculator/README.md

 For now just clone, go into /src and run
 > ghci UTPCalcMAIN.lhs

+For now this code may not compile -- this will be marked DNC (Does Not Compile) in the commit message.

 Eventually it'll get cabal'd

 ### Contribution guidelines ###